 First responders report grid damage, sending the exact location and photos to the utility.

-- First responders save time by making it easy for them to report damage directly to utility operations personnel.
+- Save time by reporting damage directly to utility operations personnel.

 - “Eyes on” allows experienced utility supervisors to dispatch the right resources.

 Municipal first responders (fire and police) are often first on the scene when grid damage is reported.
 They secure the area and stand by, relying on two-way radio and phone calls to notify the utility, an error- and delay-prone process.